originphp/framework/origin/docs/development/code-generation.md

 `bin/console make view Contacts`

-If all went ok then you should be able to acesss your contacts app by `http://localhost:8000/contacts`

-It will create the following views
+This will generate the following views
 - `/contacts/add`
 - `/contacts/edit`
 - `/contacts/index`
 - `/contacts/view`

+You can also generate the Model,View,Controller (MVC) in one go

+`bin/console make all Contact`

+If all went ok then you should be able to access your contacts app by `http://localhost:8000/contacts`